 Professional Affiliations & Memberships

-He is a life member of the Sixth Circuit Judicial Conference, a Fellow of Litigation Counsel of America, a Fellow of the Memphis Bar Foundation, and a member and director of the Mid South Commercial Law Institute (former) and Tennessee Turnaround Management Association (current) and is a Leo Bearman Inns of Court Emeritus Member.
+He is a life member of the Sixth Circuit Judicial Conference, a Fellow of Litigation Counsel of America, a Fellow of the Memphis Bar Foundation, a member and director of the Mid South Commercial Law Institute (former) and Tennessee Turnaround Management Association (current) and is a Leo Bearman Inns of Court Emeritus Member.
 Hank is also a member of the Memphis, Tennessee, Mississippi, Arkansas and American Bar Associations.

 - Represented a group of Memphis police officers as lead lawyer and counsel of record through the District Court, Court of Appeals and United States Supreme Court and won their discrimination case following reversal of an adverse judgment by the Supreme Court in Oakley v.
 City of Memphis, Dkt No. 08-744 (July 31, 2009).